vdhamer/Photo-Club-Hub/.github/README.md

 5. Open a Pull Request

 You can alternatively submit an `issue` with a tag like ”enhancement" or “bug” without having to do the code changes yourself.

+### Areas for Contribution

+Possible contributions include adding features, code improvements, ideas on architecture and interface specifications, and possibly even a dedicated backend server.

 <p align="right">(<a href="#top">back to top</a>)</p>